What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 The Cowboy Trail from Black Diamond to the Frank Slide

-The Cowboy Trail – otherwise known as Highway 22 parallels the Rockies starting way up near Edmonton and continuing for 735 kilometres all the way to Cardston in the southern part of the province.
-I personally love the drive from Black Diamond to the Frank Slide, a distance of 148 kilometres one way.
+The Cowboy Trail – otherwise known as Highway 22 parallels the Rockies starting way up near Edmonton and continuing for 735 km all the way to Cardston in the southern part of the province.
+I personally love the drive from Black Diamond to the Frank Slide, a distance of 148 km one way.

 Take time especially on a weekend when farmer’s markets are operating to stop in Millarville.
 If you like steak, make reservations for dinner (on the return) at the Longview Steakhouse – rated as one of the best steak restaurants in North America.